 Adelaide Link is a provision for young people of school age with an EHCP for Social, emotional mental health difficulties.
-Adelaide Link was established in November 2015 and began with 9 pupils.
-We now have over 30 pupils on the caseload.
+Adelaide Link was established in November 2015.
 Each pupil has an individualised plan and timetable for their education.
 This time table is devised with the pupil and family to give them the best opportunity to achieve in a setting that meets their needs.

 Adelaide Link has a team of highly experienced Higher Level Teaching Assistants that all have specialisms that they focus on.
 They plan and deliver lessons and support pupils in alternative settings and with life skills work.
 This is overseen by a Lead Practitioner and qualified Teacher.

 Adelaide Link ensures that pupils’ education needs are met and that they have every opportunity to gain qualifications in Maths and English as well as receiving a broad range of experiences to enhance their curriculum.